quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 support for the new version, but without enforcing its presence in Received Negotiation Versions.
 Once all servers have been upgraded, the second step is to start enforcing that the new version is present in Received Negotiation Versions.
-This opens connections to downgrade attacks during the upgrade window, which may be due to clients communicating with both upgraded and non-upgraded servers.
+This opens connections to version downgrades during the upgrade window, since those could be due to clients communicating with both upgraded and non-upgraded servers.